gonzaPaEst/worldofdungeons/README.md

 # World of Dungeons

-A World of Dungeons custom sheet and compendium module for Foundry VTT, to be used with the Powered by the Apocalypse system.
+World of Dungeons custom sheet and compendium module for Foundry VTT, to be used with the Powered by the Apocalypse system.

 ---